Hezbollah social services: Healthcare

-Hezbollah established the Martyrs Foundation and the Foundation for the Wounded.
-The aim of this foundation is to provide help for the civilians who were injured during one of the Hezbollah operations.
-The main reason for the Foundation for the Wounded, was the incapability of the Martyrs Foundation to help all injured civilians.
-Hezbollah's health services include the installation of several hospitals, more than a hundred medical centers, dental offices, infirmaries and mental health providers.
+The Islamic Health Committee is a Hezbollah-affiliated organization providing health services to the general population; these include several hospitals, more than a hundred medical centers, ambulance services, dental offices, infirmaries and mental health providers.
+This organization also runs civil defense centers.

+There are also organizations run by Hezbollah that deal primarily with Hezbollah members or their families.
+The Martyrs Foundation was established to help families of killed Hezbollah members, while the Foundation for the Wounded was established to take care of injured Hezbollah members.
+An Israeli source says there is "ambiguity" whether the latter also treats non-Hezbollah civilians.

 Since a larger amount of the money received from Iran goes to military operations (because of a shift in interest under Iran), the available money in Hezbollah's services has been cut.
 In 2021 Iranian fuel was exported to Lebanon by Hezbollah.
 Nasrallah claimed in his speech that the fuel will first be donated to institutions like orphanages, public hospitals, water stations, nursing homes, and the Lebanese Red Cross.

 After the 2023 Turkey–Syria earthquake Hezbollah sent humanitarian aid to Syria.